 Students must meet all deadlines and requirements associated with applying to become an IHRP summer fellow.
-Completed applications must be submitted electronically through UTLC by 12:00pm on February 9, 2024.
+Completed applications must be submitted electronically through UTLC by 12:00pm on February 7, 2025 for IHRP In-house Fellowships, and February 14, 2025 for Student-initiated Fellowships (in accordance with the LSSEP timeline).
 Further details regarding the IHRP application process are set out in Section III below.